Loud as Fuck

 Loud as Fuck (censored as Loud as F@*k) is the seventh compilation album by the heavy metal band Mötley Crüe.
-It was released in 2004 on Mötley Records.
+It was released in 2004 in Europe on Mötley Records.

 Overview

 The record includes 40 of the group's greatest tracks remastered with 10 promo videos.
 It was developed with the help of former Kerrang!
 Editor Dante Bonutto and Mötley Crüe bassist Nikki Sixx.